rastating/rastating.github.io/_posts/2019-10-05-bludit-brute-force-mitigation-bypass.md

   - websec
 image: /assets/images/2019-10-05-bludit-brute-force-mitigation-bypass/68747470733a2f2f61736369696e656d612e6f72672f612f3237323636312e737667.jpg
 ---
-Versions prior to 3.9.2 of the Bludit CMS are vulnerable to a bypass of the anti-brute force mechanism that is in place to block users that have attempted to incorrectly login 10 times or more.
+Versions prior to and including 3.9.2 of the Bludit CMS are vulnerable to a bypass of the anti-brute force mechanism that is in place to block users that have attempted to incorrectly login 10 times or more.
 Within the `bl-kernel/security.class.php` file, there is a function named `getUserIp` which attempts to determine the _true_ IP address of the end user by trusting the `X-Forwarded-For` and `Client-IP` HTTP headers:

 ```php
 public function getUserIp()